 Our Home Office Evaluation is appropriate for healthy or injured employees who work from home.
 We conduct a detailed analysis of the home office ergonomics and functional issues required of the job.
 This report assists the all parties involved to determine appropriate furniture and equipment needed as well as safe work practices in the home office.
 Onsite time: 1.5‐2 hours.

 Sometimes, it's just not possible to perform an onsite evaluation due to time constraints, budget, geographic location or global pandemic.
 Our remote office ergonomic evaluations use the latest technology to assist your remote employees.
-We offer a 20- minute coaching session or full 60- minute evaluation.
-For our full service, we begin with an employee self-assessment online survey, online training for self-correction, then our 1:1 live video session to discuss findings and concerns.
+We offer comprehensive 60- minute evaluation.
+For our full service, we begin with an employee self-assessment online survey, then our 1:1 live video session to measure, assess and adjust for fit.
 We'll send you our final report of actions needed and recommendations.

 Non‐Occupational Medical EWA service can be prescribed by an employee’s physician or requested directly by the employer to assist with accommodating an individual with a diagnosed medical condition (no workers’ compensation claim).
 We utilize the same features found in the Preventive EWA but offer more detail specific to minimizing aggravation of the medical condition while supporting the employee in achieving the essential functions with reasonable accommodations.
 This evaluation is a preventive approach to FEHA/ADA and FMLA needs where there are no legal or performance factors involved.
 Onsite time: Approximately 2 hours